 So why am I writing about this?
 Yes, it’s an interesting part of global cultural history, but it can’t have much to do with a music library in Birmingham?
-Well, in the early 1970s, in line with a number of other libraries in the UK, we received printed copies of the script for two of these operas, Taking Tiger Mountain by Strategy and Shachiapang.
-We have little printed music from China in our collections at all, and the great majority has come from donations like these two.
+Well, in the early 1970s, in line with a number of other libraries in the UK, we obtained printed copies of the script for two of these operas, Taking Tiger Mountain by Strategy and Shachiapang.
+We have little printed music from China in our collections at all, and most has come from donations like these two.
 They’re interesting in themselves, but they also represent a glimpse into a musical culture which is still pretty much unknown in the UK.

 Most of us have heard of the impact ‘soft’ diplomacy can have.
 Cultural matters like music play a significant part in this.
-So, somewhere in the communist bureaucracy, it was presumably decided that sending these publications out free was a good idea.
+So, somewhere in the communist bureaucracy, it was presumably decided that sending these publications out was a good idea.
 Presented as far as possible in English, they give the text, selected songs, plenty of production photos, quotes from Mao Zedong, and some explanatory matter.

 This work describes the victory of the New Fourth Army of the then Chinese Republic over a bunch of renegades with links to the Japanese army of occupation.
 It takes place in Shachiapang sometime during the ‘War of resistance against Japan’ as the text describes it, or the Second Sino-Japanese War , 1937-1945.
-You get an idea of the content from the titles of some of scenes: Denouncing the enemy; Collaboration; Breaking through … The final victory has never really been in doubt, though.
+You get an idea of the content from the titles of some of scenes: Denouncing the enemy; Collaboration; Breaking through … The final victory is never really been in doubt, though.
 The selected songs have similar inspiring titles: The day will come when Shachiapang is free; The Communist Party is like the bright sun!

 I love the performance instruction on the second line: ‘Burning with hatred and pouring out all her grievances.’
 In attempting to make the vocal music accessible to Westerners, the editors drew the line at fitting an English translation to the distinctively Chinese vocal line.
 The translation is given separately and isn’t meant to be sung.
 They may have decided that all the work of transferring the musical content to a Western stave was quite enough.
 I wonder how many people in the UK actually tried singing these songs after all the hard work by the Chinese?